Optimization of GNN Training Through Half-precision: Adapting Half2 Data-Type

-\textbf{Phase2: Implicit Vertex Feature Loading.} To load vertex-features, threads need to know the vertex ID of non-zero columns, which is already present in the shared memory thanks to phase 1.
-Vertex-features are stored in row\-major order, and accessing 2 of them in a group is straightforward.
-As long as the feature-length is a multiple of 2, a simple type-casting of the features tensor to half2 allows us to use the half2 data type for data-loading.
+To load vertex features, threads need to know the column ID of each NZE, which is already present in the shared memory thanks to phase 1.
+Vertex features are stored in row-major order, and accessing 2 of them in a group is straightforward.
+As long as the feature length is a multiple of 2, a simple type-casting of the features tensor to half2 allows us to use the half2 data type for data-loading.
 This allows 1 warp thread to carry out data load for 2 features at the same time, instead of 1.
-So, considering 32 threads in each warp, it can handle 64 features itself.
-So it doubles the number of features that can be loaded in parallel within each warp.
+So, considering 32 threads in each warp, it can handle 64 features.
+So, it doubles the number of features that can be loaded in parallel within each warp over a float-based system.

-\textbf{Feature Padding for Odd Feature Lengths.} Kindly note that the feature-length is a configurable parameter in GNN, feature lengths such as 32, 64, etc. are common configurations.
+\textbf{Feature Padding for Odd Feature Lengths.} Kindly note that the feature length is a configurable parameter in GNN, feature lengths such as 32, 64, etc., are common configurations.
 However, such lengths could be odd in the last layer of GNNs when the classification category itself is odd.
 E.g., Reddit has 41 classes to predict.
-In such cases, we simply use the next even number as class count without any issues.
+In such cases, a simple type-casting half to half2 does not work due to memory alignment issues, where hardware would not allow accessing half2 values whose address is not a multiple of 4 bytes.
+In such a case, we simply use the next even number as the class count without any issues.

-\textbf{Sub-Warps.} We observe that multiple vertex-level features are loaded in a feature-parallel way within a warp.
+\textbf{Sub-Warps.} We observe that vertex-level features are loaded in a feature-parallel way within a warp.
 Hence, the threads being used are now half of what would be used in float-based sparse kernels.
-E.g., when the feature-length is 32, a whole warp processes an edge at any time in the case of float data type.
-However, using \textit{half2}, we only need 16 threads of any warp to handle the same features.
-Hence, we process two non-zero columns at one time by the warp by dynamically creating two sub-warp within a warp.
-This allows us to use all the threads of the warp leading to better thread utilization.
+E.g., when the feature-length is 32, we only need 16 threads of any warp to when using \textit{half2},.
+Hence, we process two non-zero columns at one time by the warp by dynamically creating two sub-warps within a warp.
+This allows us to use all the threads of the warp, leading to better thread utilization.
 Indeed, we generalize this based on the feature-length, and hence the number of sub-warps within a warp depends on the feature length.
 E.g., in the case of 16 as feature length, we create 4 sub-warps.